This Handbook is written and maintained in order to:

 -

-The Student Success Offices provides academic and personal development services, resources for international students, as well as study abroad and exchange support.
+The Student Success Offices provides academic and personal development services, resources for international students.
 We work closely with campus partners to create a vibrant experience for students from their first days at Waterloo, right to convocation.

 -